gradle/gradle/design-docs/play-support.md

      - controller (java/scala), routes, model (java/scala), views (twirl), javascript, coffeescript, css, lesscss
 - Reload is not triggered if dependency of play run task fails

+### Story: Scala compile process is reused across continuous build instances

+This is a performance optimization to the implementation of Play reload, that decreases compile times by reusing compiler daemons.
+This story also supersedes the `BuildSession` concept added in earlier stories with a service registry scope serving the same purpose.

+#### Implementation

+- Introduce `BuildSessionScopeServices`
+- Move `CompilerDaemonManager` to session scope

+#### Test coverage

+TBD.

 ### Backlog & Open Issues

 - Debugging Play application that is run with playRun